RedisLabs/redislabs-docs/content/rc/databases/configuration/high-availability.md

 After database creation, you can still enable or turn off replication.
 However, [zone settings]({{<relref "/rc/databases/configuration/high-availability#zone-setting-maintenance">}}) are only configurable during database creation.

-## Performance and cost impact
+## Performance impact

 Replication can affect performance as traffic increases to synchronize all copies.

-Database storage costs also increase:
+## Memory limit

+For both Fixed and Flexible plans, replication doubles the memory limit you need for your database.

-- For Fixed plans, single-zone and multi-zone replication doubles storage costs.
-The size of the plan you choose includes replication.
+For Fixed plans, The size of the plan you choose includes replication.
 Therefore, if you choose replication, the dataset size you can use is half of the stated plan size.

-- For Flexible and Annual plans, replication requires additional shards and can affect subscription costs
+For example, if you choose a 1GB plan, Redis allocates 512 GB for the memory limit, and the other 512 MB for Replication.

+For Flexible and Annual plans, you also need to double the amount of memory needed if you choose replication.

 ## Zone setting maintenance